 What a place!

 The venue itself is a sight to behold.
 MassCue is held in the New England Patriot’s home the Gillette Stadium.
 Not that I’m a huge sports fan if I’m honest, but I could certainly appreciate what a spectacular place this was.
+The indoor area here was just like the Philips indoor Arena.
 This was the view I had for my 30hands Learning presentation on Engaging Students in Ancient History through Digital Storytelling!
 So the setting alone got people pumped for the 2 days of connecting and learning.

 Who was there?

 In attendance was a wide range of EdTechie types.
 From hundreds of vendors eager to share their unique creations with the world, to thousands of teachers enthusiastic to share experiences, learn from others and see what cool technology is out there.
 We even had a speech from a 10 year old student who, with a very sophisticated presentation style and whimsical sense of humor, was reaching out to teachers to bring more tech into their lessons.
 If that’s not going to resonate with educators, what will?
 It’s this sense of collaboration between students, teachers and vendors that I think needs to be nourished and cultivated.
 All voices must be heard if we are to take the education system to that new tech-alicious stratosphere so many crave.